Mushymato/MiscMapActionsProperties/README.md

 - Firefly: [color|T] [count]
 - Seagull: [texture|T] [count]
 - Crab: [texture|T] [count]
+- Birdies: [texture|<number>|T] [count]
+    - The number option allows you to give a start index for `TileSheet/critters` which has birdies starting at 25, 45, 125, 135, 165, and 175.
+    - When using T, the birdie start index will be picked with logic similar to base game.
 - You can use multiple sets of these args to spawn more critters on the same tile, e.g. `Crab T 3 Firefly T 8` for 3 crabs 8 fireflies on the tile.
+- T as first argument is a placeholder and lets you use defaults.
+- For critters that support a texture, they need to have same number of frames as the original, see `[CP] MMAP Examples/assets/critters` for example textures you can use as a base.

 ### Action